IBM/aspera-cli/docs/README.erb.md

 ATS is usable either :

-* from an AoC subscription : <%=cmd%> oncloud admin ats : use AoC authentication
+* from an AoC subscription : <%=cmd%> aoc admin ats : use AoC authentication

 * or from an IBM Cloud subscription : <%=cmd%> ats : use IBM Cloud API key authentication